Khushi Ram: Coaching

 Khushi Ram also contributed his services for the game as a coach.
 After announcing his retirement he took over as the coach of Shri Ram Rayons Basketball team in 1976 and also coached Rajasthan Basketball team for many years.
 Under his coaching Shri Ram Rayons was the best team in India and won many All India tournaments.
 Olympians Ajmer Singh, Hanuman Singh are his best gifts to the Indian Basketball, he also coached his son, Ram Kumar, and Ashok Kumar, who was also a former India captain.
 He was deeply associated with the game till his last breath.

 During his later years, he worked as the Basketball coach at Modern School, Kota and groomed young school students in the trade of basketball.
 He was widely loved and regarded among the students for his coaching style.

 He died on 29 December 2013 when he felt chest pain while giving away the prizes in a local function at his home town.
-On that day he was very happy and was proud on the achievement of his followers/trainees.
+On that day, he was very happy and was proud on the achievement of his followers/trainees.

-After his death the Haryana Government has decided to build a stadium in his village Jhamri, District.
-Jhajjar as a tribute to him because Khushi Ram's vision was development of children through sports and education.
+After his death, the Haryana Government has decided to build a stadium in his village Jhamri, Jhajjar District as a tribute to him because Khushi Ram's vision was the development of children through sports and education.